Comancheria: Greatest extent and possible empire

 With their western flank secured by an unthreatening New Mexico, the Comanche dealt with rivals on their northern and eastern borders.
-In 1835, they met with a delegation of U.S. soldiers and eastern Indians in the Wichita Mountains of Oklahoma and concluded a peace agreement.
-The agreement permitted eastern Indians and the U.S. to hunt on Comanche lands and did not restrain the Comanche and their Kiowa and Wichita allies from making war on Mexico.
-With their eastern flank secured by the treaty with the U.S., the Comanches next concluded a peace agreement in 1840 with the southern Cheyenne and Arapaho pressing on them from the north.
-It was highly favorable to the Cheyenne and Arapaho.
-They were permitted to reside and hunt on the buffalo and horse-rich Comanche lands and, in addition, the affluent Comanches gave them gifts, including as many as six horses to every Cheyenne and Arapaho man.
-The Comanche welcome to these two tribes, their southern bands numbering perhaps 4,000, was both an acknowledgment that they were formidable rivals and also that the Comanche were short on men and resources to maintain their control over Comancheria.
+In 1835, they met with a delegation of American soldiers and eastern Indians in the Wichita Mountains of Oklahoma and concluded a peace agreement.
+The agreement permitted eastern Indians and the Americans to hunt on Comanche lands and did not restrain the Comanche and their Kiowa and Wichita allies from making war on Mexico.
+With their eastern flank secured by the treaty with the Americans, the Comanches next concluded a peace agreement in 1840 with the southern Cheyenne and Arapaho, who were pressing on them from the north.
+The agreement was highly favorable to the Cheyenne and Arapaho since they were permitted to reside and hunt on the buffalo and horse-rich Comanche lands.
+In addition, the affluent Comanche gave them gifts, including as many as six horses to every Cheyenne and Arapaho man.
+The Comanche's welcome to both tribes, their southern bands numbering perhaps 4,000, was both an acknowledgment that they were formidable rivals and also that the Comanche were short on men and resources to maintain their control over Comancheria.

 South and southeast of Comancheria were the fast-growing Anglo-American communities in the Mexican territory of Texas.
-In the 1820s and 1830s most Comanche raids were in the southern parts of Texas and affected the largely Hispanic population around San Antonio, Laredo and Goliad.
-After the Texas Revolution asserting independence from Mexico in 1836, the Comanche had to deal with the Republic of Texas.
-Texas's first President, Sam Houston, was knowledgeable about Indians and favored a policy of accommodation with the Comanche.
+In the 1820s and 1830s most Comanche raids were in the southern parts of Texas and affected the largely-Hispanic population around San Antonio, Laredo and Goliad.
+After the Texas Revolution asserted independence from Mexico in 1836, the Comanche had to deal with the Republic of Texas.
+Texas's first president, Sam Houston, was knowledgeable about Indians and favored a policy of accommodation with the Comanche.

-Continued Comanche raids led to the election in 1838 of Mirabeau B. Lamar who favored a more aggressive approach.
+Continued Comanche raids led to the election in 1838 of Mirabeau B. Lamar, who favored a more aggressive approach.
 The massacre of 12 Comanche chiefs attending a peace conference in San Antonio in March 1840 set off a series of bloody reprisals and battles.
 Hundreds of Comanches descended upon and destroyed the towns of Victoria and Linnville in 1840.
 Although the Texans demonstrated they could defeat the Comanche at the Battle of Plum Creek, military campaigns emptied their treasury in what became the Texas–Indian Wars, and Texas became more accommodating.
-In 1844, the Texans and the Comanches came to an agreement which recognized Comanche lands and left Comancheria intact.
+In 1844, the Texans and the Comanches came to an agreement, which recognized Comanche lands and left Comancheria intact.